jkdufair/studiokit-auth-js/README.md

 ## Initialization

-You can use the `AUTH_INITIALIZED` action to signal when the `authSaga` has completed initialization and handled one of the following cases:
+The `AUTH_INITIALIZED` signal is sent when the `authSaga` has completed initialization and handled one of the following cases:

 1. Loaded a saved token using the `tokenPersistenceService`
 2. Exchanged a `ticket` for a token